ToxicFrog/doom-mods/gzap/doc/new-wads.md

 you are that doesn't require the keys you just disabled, or you can produce impossible logic.

+#### Locations with alternate paths

+Some maps have locations that can be reached in multiple ways with different requirements, e.g. a room that can be accessed using either the blue or red keys.
+You can express this in the tuning file by listing the check multiple times, once with each set of requirements, e.g.:

+    AP-CHECK { "id": 451, "name": "MAP01 - Soulsphere", "pos": ["MAP01",0,976,56], "keys": ["BlueCard"] }
+    AP-CHECK { "id": 451, "name": "MAP01 - Soulsphere", "pos": ["MAP01",0,976,56], "keys": ["RedCard"] }

+This would record in the tuning file that the Soulsphere in MAP01 can be reached as soon as you have either the red or blue key; you don't need both.

 #### Defining subregions

 Subregions let you group together checks that have the same logical access